thomaspatzke/EQUEL/README.md

 * Interactive HTML
 * Graphical diagrams
+    * Relationsip diagrams, e.g. communication between hosts, process dependencies.
 * Textual tables
 * Textual documentation

 ### Search Reusing Previous Results

-Search expressions in a later position that use results from previous EESQL subexpressions.
+Search expressions in a later position that use results from previous EQUEL subexpressions.

 Example: search for spawning command line interpreters from uncommon processes and use session identifier to display actions performed in the spawned shells.